There’s a plan for your lil ones whether you’re concerned about safety, cost, or both.

 Your kids want the coolest (most expensive) new gadgets and services.
 And you want to save some money for their college fund, or maybe for some gadgets of your own.
 Well, here’s a compromise: Mint Mobile’s Unlimited Data Plan.

 We know what you're thinking: Aren't unlimited plans expensive?
 Not this one.
-It's one of, if not the cheapest unlimited data plan out there right now.
+It's one of the cheapest unlimited data plans available right now.

 Unlimited data